kendarorg/HttpAnsweringMachine/docs/plugins/js.md

 The request and response will be exactly the Request and Response java class used inside the system.

-The result must be an object containing

-* request: the request even if not modified
-* response: the response even if not modified
-* continue: weather should continue (true) with the next filters.
+The result will be a boolean: weather should continue (true) with the next filters.
 False will break the execution (running by the way all post render action)

+The object modified inside the filter will be used directly!
+Beware!

     Please notice that if returning true this means the filter is in fact an object that changes the request, and the response will not be used